HouzuoGuo/laitos/doc/Web service: Twilio telephone SMS hook.md

   if laitos sends an exceedingly large SMS response, Twilio will break apart the response into multiple SMS segments, and charge you very high fees for sending all segments!
 Also, consider turning on all compression routines in `LintText` to further reduce cost.
+- To prevent spam, laitos limits number of incoming calls to one call every 5 seconds per caller, and limits SMS messages to one SMS every 5 seconds per sender.

 Regarding Twilio configuration:
 - Usage of HTTPS is mandatory in web hook, your laitos web server must be serving HTTPS traffic using a valid TLS